-&lt;sup>33 See Tallinn Manual, op.cit., p.
+34 See Tallinn Manual, op.cit., p.
 528; ICRC, Interpretive Guidance on the notion of direct participation in hostilities, p.
 51.

-&lt;sup>34 See ICTY, Final Report to the Prosecutor by the Committee Established to Review the NATO Bombing Campaign Against the Federal Republic of Yugoslavia, 13 June 2000, paras.
+35 See ICTY, Final Report to the Prosecutor by the Committee Established to Review the NATO Bombing Campaign Against the Federal Republic of Yugoslavia, 13 June 2000, paras.
 47, 55, 74 and 76.

-&lt;sup>35 See Report of the Independent Investigative Mechanism for Myanmar, A/HRC/39/64, 12 September 2018, para.
+36 See Report of the Independent Investigative Mechanism for Myanmar, A/HRC/39/64, 12 September 2018, para.
 74.

-&lt;sup>36 See TBIJ, Facebook accused by survivors of letting activists incite ethnic massacres with hate and misinformation in Ethiopia, 20 February 2022.
+37 See TBIJ, Facebook accused by survivors of letting activists incite ethnic massacres with hate and misinformation in Ethiopia, 20 February 2022.

-&lt;sup>37 See Mozilla, From Dance App to Political Mercenary, How disinformation on TikTok gaslights political tensions in Kenya, 7 June 2022.
+38 See Mozilla, From Dance App to Political Mercenary, How disinformation on TikTok gaslights political tensions in Kenya, 7 June 2022.

-rights.
+ARTICLE 19 notes that in many ways, the problems associated with social media platforms are the same in times of peace and in times of armed conflicts, even though they are especially pronounced during armed conflicts.
+Their very business model, which is based on the vast collection of personal data and selling access to users' attention through targeted advertising, is harmful to human rights.
 Platforms are incentivised to develop recommendation algorithms that will amplify extremist, false and violent content as that tends to increase user engagement.
 The risks this poses for democracy, free discourse and human rights more generally are obvious.
 In times of armed conflicts, the implications of a business model that may thrive on spreading violence and disinformation can be devastating as there is a real risk that dehumanising and extremist content results in offline violence and harm.

 The problematic business model of the biggest online platforms is routinely coupled with flawed content moderation processes.
-ARTICLE 19's recent report "Content Moderation and Freedom of Expression: Bridging the Gap between Social Media and Local Civil Society" analyses current practices of content moderation in conflict-prone settings, namely Bosnia and Herzegovina, Indonesia, and Kenya.
-The findings in all three countries show that inadequate content moderation risks jeopardes peace and reconciliation processes and fuels further societal tensions.
-Among the problems identified in the report were the inadequate levels of resources allocated by platforms to moderate content in the local languages; address certain country or regional contexts that they do not see as of strategic global importance; ineffective mechanisms set up by social media platforms to allow users to appeal content moderation decisions; insufficient transparency in content moderation practices, especially in relation to the lack of disaggregation of data on a per-country basis; and ineffective dialogues with local civil society actors.
+ARTICLE 19's recent report Content Moderation and Freedom of Expression: Bridging the Gap between Social Media and Local Civil Society39 analyses current practices of content moderation in conflict-prone settings, namely Bosnia and Herzegovina, Indonesia, and Kenya.
+The findings in all three countries show that inadequate content moderation risks jeopardising peace and reconciliation processes and fuelling further societal tensions.
+Among the problems identified in the report were the inadequate levels of resources allocated by platforms to content moderation to moderate content in the local languages address certain country or regional contexts that they do not see as of strategic global importance; ineffective mechanisms set up by social media platforms to allow users to appeal content moderation decisions; insufficient transparency in content moderation practices, especially about the lack of disaggregation of data on a per-country basis; and ineffective dialogues with local civil society actors.40

-The issues just described demonstrate that platforms' content moderation processes are often illequipped to appropriately tackle the spread of extremist and violent messages in armed conflict scenarios.
+The issues just described demonstrating that platforms' content moderation processes are often illequipped to appropriately tackle the spread of extremist and violent messages in armed conflict scenarios.
 Social media platforms, and in particular Meta, have also been criticised for their inconsistent responses to situations of armed conflict.
 Following Russia's invasion of Ukraine, platforms like Meta and Twitter were quick in adopting a range of ad hoc steps and employing significant resources to adjust their content moderation processes to the situation in Ukraine.
-At least in the case of Meta, the response included a number of policy changes, such as allowing for the call for the death of Russian President Vladimir Putin, using dehumanising language against Russian soldiers, and praising the Azov Battalion of the Ukrainian National Guard, which had previously been banned from the platform under the latter's Dangerous Individuals and Organizations Policy.
+At least in the case of Meta, the response included several policy changes, such as allowing for the call for the death of Russian President Vladimir Putin, using dehumanising language against Russian soldiers, and praising the Azov Battalion of the Ukrainian National Guard, which had previously been banned from the platform under its Dangerous Individuals and Organizations Policy.41